 The amount of fluid you need depends on what type of vehicle you drive.
 On average, you can expect to need between three and six quarts of transmission fluid.

-If you drive a small compact car, you will need far less than the person driving a heavy-duty pickup truck.
+If you drive a small compact car, you will need far less than someone who drives a heavy-duty pickup truck.
 You can find the exact specifications in your service manual.

 5. Cost of Labor for Your Region